- Use only one space after all periods and between sentences.

 Example: The cover will be red, white, and blue; green, blue, and yellow; or blue and white.

-- Use a semicolon rather than a comma when each component is lengthy or contains a comma.
+- Use a semicolon instead of a comma when each component is lengthy or contains a comma.

 Example: The college will add a master’s program, open only to alumni; a doctoral program, open to all candidates; and a post-master’s certificate program.